absolunet/pinki/readme.md

 **Vows** are name-based Promises that can be referenced anytime.

 ### vow.list
-Array of vow names than have been referenced by one of the methods.
+Array of vow names than have been registered by one of the methods.

 ### vow.when(name1 *[, name2, nameN...]*)
-Returns a [`RSVP.hash`](https://github.com/tildeio/rsvp.js#hash-of-promises) Promise which reacts when all vows are fulfilled or one is broken.
+Returns a [`RSVP.all`](https://github.com/tildeio/rsvp.js/#arrays-of-promises) Promise which reacts when all vows are fulfilled or one is broken.

 ### vow.fulfill(name, data)
 Resolves the underlying Promise.